Dental Cleanings in Clayton, NC

 If you are due for your next teeth cleaning, call our Clayton dental office to schedule an appointment.

-The Dangers of Periodontal Disease
+The Dangers of Periodontal Disease in Clayton, NC

 The Centers for Disease Controls and Prevention (CDC) estimates that as many as 50 percent of US adults have gum or periodontal disease.
 If gum disease is allowed to develop, it can rapidly progress and eventually lead to tooth loss.
 Patients who have heart disease or diabetes are at particular risk, and untreated gum disease also adversely affects their overall health and wellness.